openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - Otherwise, the Verifier requests one combination of the claims listed in `valid_claim_sets`, with optional claims marked by the postfix `?`.

-If the Wallet cannot deliver all claims requested by the Verifier according to these rules, it MUST NOT return the respective Credential.
+If the Wallet cannot deliver all non-optional claims requested by the Verifier according to these rules, it MUST NOT return the respective Credential.

 #### Selecting Credentials

 The following rules apply for selecting Credentials via `expect_credentials` and `valid_credential_sets`:

-- If `valid_credential_sets` is not provided, the Verifier expects all Credentials in `expect_credentials` to be returned.
+- If `valid_credential_sets` is not provided, the Verifier requests all Credentials in `expect_credentials` to be returned.
-- Otherwise, the Verifier expects one combination of the Credentials listed in `valid_credential_sets`, with optional credentials marked by the postfix `?`.
+- Otherwise, the Verifier requests one combination of the Credentials listed in `valid_credential_sets`, with optional credentials marked by the postfix `?`.

 Credentials not matching the respective constraints expressed within `expect_credentials` MUST NOT be returned, i.e., they are treated as if they would not exist in the Wallet.

-If the Wallet cannot fulfill the request by the Verifier, it MUST NOT return any credential.
+If the Wallet cannot deliver all non-optional Credentials requested by the Verifier according to these rules, it MUST NOT return any credential.